vespakoen/docs/input.md

 <a name="cookies"></a>
 ## Cookies

 Laravel provides a nice wrapper around the $_COOKIE array.
 However, there are a few things you should be aware of before using it.
 First, all Laravel cookies contain a "signature hash".
 This allows the framework to verify that the cookie has not been modified on the client.
 Secondly, when setting cookies, the cookies are not immediately sent to the browser, but are pooled until the end of the request and then sent together.
+This means that you will not be able to both set a cookie and retrieve the value that you set in the same request.

 #### Retrieving a cookie value: